 Magnum Photos, NYC56564, MCS2001010 K048

 Finally, I love the work of Steve McCurry (1950) who is most famous for his photograph, ‘Afghan Girl’.
-My favourite photograph of his I have featured below.
+My favourite photograph is this one.
+I can’t find words to describe the emotion this photo brings, it’s beautiful.

 I would love to travel and capture culture and other issues close to my heart, bringing them back home through photographs.